Resident Requirements beginning Fall 2014

 Non-student visitors after hours could be subject to a criminal trespass.
 There is no visitation during closed times of the College (Thanksgiving, Christmas, Spring Break, Closed summer).
 This includes visitation of the opposite sex, as well as a same-sex visitor from outside the Residence Life Program.
 Any resident found not residing in his/her assigned room, with a guest present, will be subject to disciplinary actions.
 The host of the guest will be held responsible and disciplinary sanctions administered.

-No weapons, ammunition, or explosives of any kind are allowed in the Residence Life areas (front entryways, rooms, hallways, lounges, parking lots, and grassy areas).
+No weapons, ammunition, shell casings, or explosives of any kind are allowed in the Residence Life areas (front entryways, rooms, hallways, lounges, parking lots, and grassy areas).
 This includes but is not limited to the following: firearms/guns, BB guns, airsoft guns, paintball guns, rifles, handguns, slingshots, martial arts equipment, darts, knives, swords, bows, crossbows, arrows, fireworks, and decorative weapons.
 The Residence Life Department retains the right to have the Navarro College Police Department and/or the Corsicana Police Department enter any room for the purpose of search and seizure.

 The College’s information technology resources are available to students to further the educational mission of the College.
 The appropriate uses of information technology are related primarily to the academic assignments and course work of students.
 To ensure availability and reasonable service, users must exercise responsible, ethical behavior.
 The misuse of information technology can result in performance problems for all users and can interfere with legitimate academic endeavors.

 While the policy attempts to enumerate activities that constitute misuse, the rapid changes in technology make it impossible to list every possible misuse.
 Therefore, the general areas of misuse are identified with examples of each given, but are not all-inclusive.

 - Interfering with normal operations and other users